Attention Mechanism based Cognition-level Scene Understanding: Related Work

-Another research line focus on studying the model structure to find a straightforward solution for VCR task.
-It focuses on encoding the relationship between sentences using sequence-to-sequence based encoding methods.
-These methods infer rationales by encoding the long dependency relationship between sentences (see, e.g., R2C~\cite{zellers2019recognition} and TAB-VCR~\cite{DBLP:journals/corr/abs-1910-14671}, DMVCR~\cite{tang2021cognitive}).
-However, these models face difficulty with reasoning information lost based on long dependency structure, and it is hard for them to infer reason based on commonsense about the world.
-More recently, CAN~\cite{tang2021interpretable} proposes a co-attention network to ease model training and enhance the capability of capturing relationship between sentences and semantic information from surrounding words, which has already gained a remarkable improvement in VCR task.
-Our work is resemble this method which is independent of large-scale pre-training dataset.
-Two distinctions in our proposed work are: i) a cross attention based multimodal unit is designed to fuse visual information from images and textual information from language sentences, ii) a parallel structure co-attention network with memory cell for storing commonsense rather than long dependency structure network to enhance the capability of capturing semantic information in case of long sentences.
+The other line of research focuses on studying the model structure to find a straightforward solution for the VCR task.
+It focuses on encoding the relationship between sentences using sequence-to-sequence-based encoding methods.
+These methods infer rationales by encoding the long dependency relationship between sentences (see, e.g.,~R2C~\cite{zellers2019recognition}, TAB-VCR~\cite{DBLP:journals/corr/abs-1910-14671}, DMVCR~\cite{tang2021cognitive}, RevisitedVQA~\cite{jabri2016revisiting}, BottomUpTopDown~\cite{anderson2018bottom}, MLB~\cite{kim2016hadamard}, MUTAN~\cite{ben2017mutan}).
+However, these models face significant reasoning information loss due to the long dependency structure, and~it is hard for them to infer reason based on commonsense reasoning about the world.
+More recently, CAN~\cite{tang2021interpretable} proposed a co-attention network to ease model training and enhance the ability to capture relationships between sentences and semantic information from surrounding words, which has led to a remarkable improvement in the VCR task.
+Our work resembles this method, which is independent of a large-scale pre-training dataset.
+Two distinctions in our proposed work are the following: (i) a cross-attention-based multimodal unit designed to fuse visual information from images and textual information from sentences (i.e., from~language), and a (ii) a parallel-structure co-attention network with a memory cell for storing commonsense rather than a long-dependency structure network to enhance the capability of capturing semantic information in the case of long~sentences.